Halimat-O/Reg-Form/README.md

-Responsive Registration Form.
-HTML and CSS were used.
+Responsive Registration Form using HTML and CSS were used. https://halimat-o.github.io/Responsive-Reg-Form-Zuri/
-https://halimat-o.github.io/Responsive-Reg-Form-Zuri/